Since I changed my diet, my pantry, fridge, and freezer had to change too. Let’s take a look together!

 - Sweet potatoes: I freaking love them, but they mess so badly with my blood sugar.
 I’m talking about serious glycemic crisis after 2 hours and a half of eating a sweet potato for lunch.

-- Quinoa: it contains a lot of fibers that makes me feel really bloated.
+- Quinoa: it contains a lot of fibers that make me feel really bloated.

 What should I add?